leon-ai/docs.getleon.ai/docs/offline.md

 ::: tip
 Leon uses the CPU version by default.
-You can download the GPU version to make the recognition faster, with: `npm install deepspeech-gpu`.
+You can download the GPU version to make the recognition faster with: `npm install deepspeech-gpu`.
 To install it correctly on your machine, you can follow [this link](https://medium.com/@taylordenouden/installing-tensorflow-gpu-on-ubuntu-18-04-89a142325138).
 Once it has been installed, Leon automatically detects it and run with the GPU version.
 :::